Big relief for displaced persons as West Pakistani refugees get proprietary rights after 77 years

-The decision fulfils the demands of all connected families, which have been requesting ownership rights for many decades.
+The decision fulfills the demands of all connected families, which have been requesting for ownership rights since past so many decades.
 Vesting of proprietary rights to West Pakistan Displaced Persons on State land would bring them at par with the Displaced Persons of POJK and their long pending demand will also be fulfilled.

-The Revenue Department shall ensure that proper safeguards are built into the operational guidelines to prevent any misuse, particularly unauthorized encroachments on state land.
+The Revenue Department shall ensure that proper safeguards are built into the operational guidelines to prevent any misuse particularly unauthorized encroachments on the state land.

 Granted citizenship rights after the abrogation of Article 35-A